Fiberglass Pools: Pros, Cons, and Other Considerations

 If your gelcoat needs a small repair for any reason, the repaired area may not exactly match the color on the rest of your pool shell.

 Fiberglass pools can fade slightly over time, and the repaired area might stand out a bit more than you might like it to be.
-A fiberglass pool's gelcoat may fade very slightly and at a very slow rate, but a fresh gelcoat patch can be obvious, depending on its placement (and other factors).
+Under normal conditions, a fiberglass pool's gelcoat may fade very slightly and at a very slow rate, but a fresh gelcoat patch can be obvious, depending on its placement (and other factors).

 You can’t resurface the entire pool with gelcoat